Matilda of Scotland: Problematic engagement

 After William II's death in the New Forest in August 1100, his brother Henry immediately seized the royal treasury and crown.
 He was manipulative and profoundly clever, known for his strict but proper government and utterly merciless nature in case of war or rebellion.
 His next task was to marry and his choice was Edith, whom he had known for some time.
 William of Malmesbury stated that Henry had "long been attached" to her, Orderic Vitalis said that Henry had "long adored" her character and capacity.
 Some sources add that she was "not bad looking" despite that she did not improve her appearance through face painting.
 It is possible that Edith spent time at William Rufus's court, along with her brothers, and that the pair had met there, but Henry could have been introduced to her by his teacher Bishop Osmund.

-Henry had been born in England but, but a bride with ties to the ancient Wessex line would increase his popularity with the English and help to reconcile the Normans and Anglo-Saxons.
+Henry had been born in England, but a bride with ties to the ancient Wessex line would increase his popularity with the English and help to reconcile the Normans and Anglo-Saxons.
 Edith was a great-granddaughter of Edmund Ironside from the royal family of Wessex, in their heirs, the two factions would be united, further unifying the new regime.
 Another benefit was that England and Scotland became politically closer; three of her brothers became kings of Scotland in succession and were unusually friendly towards England: Alexander I married Sybilla, one of Henry I's illegitimate daughters, and David I lived at Henry's court for some time before his accession.